eddiejaoude/phpunit-wrapper/README.md

 PHPUnit wrapper - wraps the functionality of phpunit with easy to use `plain & simple English`

-`Note: Your existing standard PHPUnit tests will not fail, they will continue to work fine.
-This is an enhancement`
+`Note: Your existing standard PHPUnit tests will not fail, they will continue to work fine`

 ---